 IoT applications in manufacturing

 IoT has numerous applications in manufacturing.
-Some of the most prominent of these are predictive maintenance, remote monitoring and control, asset tracking and management, digital twins, and connected operational intelligence.
+Some of the most prominent of these are predictive maintenance, remote monitoring and control, asset tracking and management, digital twins, connected operational intelligence, and logistics management.

 Maintenance of manufacturing equipment has traditionally been done in two ways: reactive or preventive.
 Reactive maintenance was carried out after the equipment had become defective.
 Preventive maintenance was done on a schedule based on the normal operating conditions or historical data provided by the manufacturer of the equipment.
 Both of these methods are potentially inaccurate: there is the risk that equipment will be over-maintained or, conversely, under-maintained.
 Predictive maintenance, however, mitigates the shortcomings of reactive and preventive maintenance by enabling just-in-time maintenance that leads to optimal utilization of equipment and lower maintenance costs.